Khairul Azwan Harun: Career

-Azwan started his career in 1999 with Ernst & Young, Chartered Accountants at Kuala Lumpur Office and held senior positions in Business Assurance and Corporate Recovery divisions.
+Azwan started his career in 1999 with Ernst & Young, chartered accountants at Kuala Lumpur Office and held senior positions in Business Assurance and Corporate Recovery divisions.
 He was involved in Ernst & Young corporate advisory assignments at several public listed companies and GLCs.
-He joined Perak State Government in 2004 and was appointed as CEO of Yayasan Bina Upaya Darul Ridzuan (YBUDR), a state charity foundation in 2010 until 2011.
+He joined Perak State Government in 2004 and was appointed as CEO of Yayasan Bina Upaya Darul Ridzuan (YBUDR), a state charity foundation, in 2010 and served until 2011.
 He is also an adjunct Lecturer of Management and Leadership at PETRONAS University of Technology.

-Azwan had also served as Chief of Staff at Perak Chief Minister's Office in 2009 until January 2010.
-After having served YBUDR as its founding CEO, Khairul Azwan has built his own corporate flagship namely Great Colour Group and continues to grow his group's business interest in energy, marine engineering, pharmaceutical and ICT.
+Azwan served as Chief of Staff at Perak Chief Minister's Office in 2009 until January 2010.
+After having served YBUDR as its founding CEO, Azwan built his own corporate flagship, namely Great Colour Group, and focused growth of his group's business interests in energy, marine engineering, pharmaceuticals and ICT.

 In sports, Azwan was the Deputy President of Perak Football Association and was Perak State Super League Team Manager from 2011 until 2013.

 Political views

-Azwan has expressed support for the principle of Wasattiyah (Moderation) aligning with policies promoted the Prime Minister Najib Tun Razak.
+Azwan has expressed support for the principle of Wasattiyah aligning with policies promoted by Prime Minister Najib Razak.
 He has been vocal in championing issues pertinent to the Malaysian youth.
 In recent years, Azwan has urged for greater efforts to upskill convicted drug addicts to ensure they can integrate back into society.
-Azwan has also voiced his concern on issues of religious extremism, climate change, sustainable energy and the need to prepare the youth for the jobs of the future.
+Azwan has voiced his concern on issues of religious extremism, climate change, sustainable energy and the need to prepare the youth for the jobs of the future.

-Azwan constantly about the need for the youth to be attentive to the politics governing their nation.
+Azwan urges youth to be attentive to the politics governing their nation.
 In an article in the New Straits Times, Azwan said: "For as much as you can express your wants and opinions, you must also listen to others and follow the traditions set to make sure everyone gets a fair chance.
 Frustrations of not seeing your particular ideals met should not warrant you to burn the bridge of this vital cooperation.
 What the youth must comprehend and actually guard against is the wrong perception that supporting your party president equates to yes-manning mindlessly.
 There are values of being a part of a party, values of loyalty and the sincerity of respect to leaders."

-Azwan has expressed opposition to Mahathir Mohamad’s role as Malaysia's opposition leader, citing concerns over his approach to modern issues.
-Mahathir, a former Prime Minister of Malaysia for 22 years and now aged 93, became opposition leader in January 2018.
-Azwan has argued that Mahathir's appointment could hinder the development of youth leadership in Malaysia.
-He has expressed concern that a man of the past would not comprehend issues such as cyber security, jobs security, climate change and modern religious extremism.
+Azwan opposed Mahathir Mohamad’s role as Malaysia's opposition leader, citing concerns over his approach to modern issues.
+Mahathir, a former Prime Minister of Malaysia for 22 years, became opposition leader in January 2018 at age 93.
+Azwan argued that Mahathir's appointment could hinder the development of youth leadership in Malaysia and that someone at such an advanced age would not be able to comprehend issues such as cybersecurity, job security, climate change and modern religious extremism.